razerofficial/Unity_SampleApp/README.md

 ## API Class

 The `ChromaAnimationAPI` class provides a wrapper for the Chroma Editor Library.
-The wrapper for the API can be found at [ChromaAnimationAPI.cs](ChromaAnimationAPI.cs).
+The wrapper for the API can be found at [Assets/UnityNativeChromaSDK/Scripts/ChromaAnimationAPI.cs](Assets/UnityNativeChromaSDK/Scripts/ChromaAnimationAPI.cs).

 <a name="initialization"></a>